 I felt like I had lost my mind at this point because as much as I wanted butcher block countertops, I wasn’t really prepared for the idea that I may hate the outcome and now there was no going back.

 I am always so nervous about things like this though.
-I second guess my decorating decisions every time I do something drastic but luckily I haven’t had too many blunders in the past so I should learn to trust myself a little more.
+I second guess my decorating decisions every time I do something drastic.
+Luckily I haven’t had too many blunders in the past so I should learn to trust myself a little more.

 Waiting for things to dry in between steps was by far the most time-consuming thing in this project, the actual work didn’t really take that long and at times it went by really fast when trying to work before the paint dried.

-It was kinda funny to see green stripes on the counter in-between steps and I was so excited when it was time to pull it off after the last step to reveal my new butcher block countertops.
+It was kind of funny to see green stripes on the counter in-between steps and I was so excited when it was time to pull it off after the last step to reveal my new butcher block countertops.

 I loved the way they turned out and I would recommend this kit to anyone wanting to update the look of their kitchen without breaking the bank.